progre/junowen/README.md

 #### Using Pure P2P spectate

 - Spectator
-    1. Select “Ju.N.Owen" -> "Pure P2P” -> "Connect as Spectator"
+    1. Select “Ju.N.Owen" -> "Pure P2P” -> "Connect as a Spectator"
     2. A long string `<s-offer>********</s-offer>` will be displayed and automatically copied to the clipboard, Send this string to one of the players via Discord or other means.
        Select "Copy your code" to copy it to the clipboard again.